getlogbook/logbook/docs/quickstart.rst

 Desktop Application Setup
 -------------------------

-If you are a desktop application (command line or GUI), you probably have a line like this in your code::
+If you develop a desktop application (command line or GUI), you probably have a line like this in your code::

     if __name__ == '__main__':